 We have considered your arrangements to take informed decisions; deploy resources in a sustainable manner; and work with partners and other third parties.
-In our Audit Planning Report we identified no significant risks over sustainable resource deployment.
-We have revisited this assessment and considered the wider results of our other audit procedures; we identified no significant risks.
+In our Audit Planning Report we identified no significant risks for our value for money conclusion.

 We have no matters to report about your arrangements to secure economy efficiency and effectiveness in your use of resources.
 Details can be found in Section 5 Value for Money.